getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/event-detail.md

 ## Span View

-[{% asset performance/span-details.png alt="Span detail view shows the span id, trace id, parent span id, and other data such as tags." %}]({% asset performance/span-details.png @path %})

-You can view span data using either of these methods:

-1. Scroll down to the "Trace Details" context panel in either the Issue Details or the Discover Event Details page, and click on the "View Summary" button.
-This will maintain the context of the current Sentry event.

-2. Select the [Performance Homepage](/performance-monitoring/performance/index), then click the affected transaction to display the trace data.

-_Note_: Users on the Team or Business plans can also view a list of transaction events by clicking on the "Transactions" pre-built query in [Discover](/performance-monitoring/discover-queries/index) or by performing a search with the `event.type:transaction` condition the Discover Query Builder view.

 The span view is a split view where the left-hand side shows the transaction’s span tree, and the right-hand side represents each span as a colored rectangle.
 Within the tree view, Sentry identifies spans by their `op` and `description` values.
 If a span doesn’t have a description, Sentry uses the span’s id as a fallback.
 The first span listed is always the transaction’s root span, from which all other spans in the transaction descend.

+[{% asset performance/span-details.png alt="Span detail view shows the span id, trace id, parent span id, and other data such as tags." %}]({% asset performance/span-details.png @path %})

+To find these views, you can either go through the [Transaction Summary](/performance-monitoring/performance/transaction-summary) or [Query Builder](/performance-monitoring/discover-queries/query-builder/).
+Event IDs will be linked to open the corresponding Event Detail.

+**With Transaction Summary**

+Select the [Performance Homepage](/performance-monitoring/performance/index), then click the affected transaction to display the trace data.

+**With Query Builder**

+Scroll down to the "Trace Details" context panel in either the Issue Details or the Discover Event Details page, and click on the "View Summary" button.
+This will maintain the context of the current Sentry event.

+_Note_: Users on the Team or Business plans can also view a list of transaction events by clicking on the "Transactions" pre-built query in [Discover](/performance-monitoring/discover-queries/index) or by performing a search with the `event.type:transaction` condition the Discover Query Builder view.

 ### Minimap